Marshmallow App

 Design vision and impact

 It had been challenging to get buy in from senior leadership for time to be allocated for general improvements in the app as mentioned above in the navigation, policy and help areas.
-By sharing a combination the app vision features, the impact the changes would have on reducing queries to agents.
-Alongside being able to maintain more accurate customer data helped build a compelling rationale.
+By sharing the design vision and impact the changes would have on reducing queries to agents.
+Helped build a compelling rationale for the benefits of focusing on these projects.

 Technical limitations